How To Travel Amsterdam to Copenhagen (and back)

 Return fares are priced around the same level as KLM.

 No frills airline Norwegian flies daily from AMS to CPH using Boeing 737-800s.
-Fares also start from around €100 return when you include checked luggage.
+Fares start from around €100 return when you include checked luggage.

 Other airlines that serve Amsterdam and Copenhagen are Lufthansa (via Frankfurt), Air France (via Paris), Swiss (via Zurich) or British Airways (via London).

 2. Amsterdam-Copenhagen by Train

-There are no direct Amsterdam to Copenhagen rail services.
-The City Night Line overnight train was discontinued as of 2015.
+There are no longer any direct Amsterdam to Copenhagen rail services.
 The Amsterdam-Copenhagen rail journey can be done during the daytime by using the following combination: